lekha-mohta/Data-Management-System/README.md

 # Where to find our documents.

-The docs folder consists of all the documents necessary for the following project.
+The docs folder consists of all the documents necessary for the project.
 It includes the Requirements Documents, User Documentation, Design Documentation, and the Risk Register.

 # Project Layout